 Planting seeds is all about hope.
 Provided they are watered and the birds don’t scratch them up, tiny carrot seeds will put up their first feathery leaf within a week.
-But the equally tiny Dactylanthus seeds we sowed in the Aongatete forest may not poke their knobby buds out of the leaf litter for eight years!
+But the equally tiny Dactylanthus seeds we sowed in the Aongatete forest in June 2018 may not poke their knobby buds out of the leaf litter for eight years!

 It is not that the seeds lie dormant all that time.
 Their first tiny roots must reach and penetrate the root of a host plant if they are to make any progress, for Dactylanthus is parasitic.
 For all its life, it will rely on its host tree for food.
 Once a seedling becomes attached to a host root the plant will grow underground, eventually forming a mound just beneath the leaf litter.
 Then, and only then, will it send its flowers up to the forest floor.